NVIDIA/NeMo-Guardrails/docs/user_guides/guardrails-library.md

       Answer [Yes/No]:
 ```

-**TODO**: sample stats about tokens usage and latency versus the previous prompt.
-**TODO**: evaluation results vs. previous prompt.

 ### Fact-Checking

 The goal of the self-check fact-checking output rail is to ensure that the answer to a RAG (Retrieval Augmented Generation) query is grounded in the provided evidence extracted from the knowledge base (KB).

 NeMo Guardrails uses the concept of **relevant chunks** (which are stored in the `$relevant_chunks` context variable) as the evidence against which fact-checking should be performed.
-The relevant chunks can be extracted automatically, if the built-in knowledge base support is used, or provided directly alongside the query.
+The relevant chunks can be extracted automatically, if the built-in knowledge base support is used, or provided directly alongside the query (see the [Getting Started Guide example](../getting_started/7_rag)).

-**TODO**: add link to the RAG section of the documentation.

 **IMPORTANT**: The performance of this rail is strongly dependent on the capability of the LLM to follow the instructions in the `self_check_facts` prompt.